diggerwoo/libocli/doc/Symbol Definition.md

 >ping -c 5 www.bing.com

-The parsing / matching process of Libocli will be:
+Then the parsing / matching process will be:
 1. "ping" matches the symbol "ping".
 2. “-c" matches the symbol "-c".
 3. "5" matches symbol "COUNT" with LEX_INT type and passes the range check 1 < 5 < 100.
 The symbol has callback argument "REQ_COUNT".
 So the first element cmd_arg[0] is generated with name = "REQ_COUNT" and value = "5".
-4. “www.bing.com” matches symbol "HOST" with LEX_DOMAIN_NAME type, The symble has callback argument "DST_HOST", so the second element cmd_arg[1] is gernerated with name = "DST_HOST" and value = "www.bing.com".
+4. “www.bing.com” matches symbol "HOST" with LEX_DOMAIN_NAME type, The symbol has callback argument "DST_HOST", so the second element cmd_arg[1] is gernerated with name = "DST_HOST" and value = "www.bing.com".

 After finishing parsing, the pointer to cmd_arg[] will be passed to the callback function cmd_ping().
 By calling for_each_cmd_arg(cmd_arg, i, name, value) to iterate the whole cmd_arg[] array, cmd_ping() gets the callback arguments and saves them into local variable req_count and dst_host[].